Business Logic: Protecting your Weakest Link

-Business logic is the new weak link in application defence, and as we all know, you are only ever as strong as your weakest link.
+Business logic is the new weak link in application defense, and as we all know, you are only ever as strong as your weakest link.

 In this blog, Netacea’s CTO and Co-founder Andy Still explains what a business logic attack is and why we are seeing more and more of them as the cybersecurity landscape shifts.
 To begin, we need to understand the environment into which business logic attacks came into existence.